dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Web Dev Terminology/Website Building/CMS/Headless CMS.md

 ## Drawbacks
 - More complexity: You need to build the [[Frontend Development|frontend]]
 - Steeper learning curve: Especially for non-technical users
-- Less out-of-the-box: Requires developer setup for features like preview, SEO, etc.
+- Less out-of-the-box: Requires developer setup for features like preview, [[SEO]], etc.
 - Cost: Some headless CMS platforms charge based on usage/[[API]] calls
 # When to Use a Headless CMS
 Use a headless CMS if: